tamimat/portfolio/_posts/2017-07-01-diva-project.md

 <small>Feature is partially integrated in Downloadable App</small>

 ## Improving the Speech Recognition
 When we started with DIVA, the speech recognition models in use at the time lacked the optimization toward e-commerce.
 Speech recognition is a complex problem.
 Baidu, which updated its Chinese speech recognition in 2016, had 70 computer scientists working for two years on that particular problem.
-DIVA had one speech recognition scientist.
+The project DIVA had one speech recognition scientist.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/i3dgd4XTpq4?rel=0&amp;controls=0&amp;showinfo=0&amp;start=33" frameborder="0" allowfullscreen></iframe>